BestTimesToVisit.com Logo

 When is the absolute best time to visit Sicily, and what should I expect weather-wise?

 For a perfect blend of pleasant weather and fewer crowds, aim for late April to early June or September to October.
-You'll enjoy warm, sunny days ideal for exploring ancient ruins and beaches, with average temperatures in the comfortable 70s Fahrenheit.
-Avoid August if you dislike intense heat and peak tourist season; it can get very hot and crowded, especially along the coast.
+You'll enjoy warm, sunny days ideal for exploring ancient ruins and beaches, without the intense heat and peak season prices of July and August.
+Just be aware that evenings can still be a bit cool in spring and autumn, so pack a light jacket.

 How many days do you need in Sicily, Italy?